elap733/NBA-Injuries-Analysis/README.md

 2. **NBA Schedule Data**

-   Team schedules(2010-2019) were scraped from the website [Basketball Reference](http://basketballreference.com/), allowing me to:
+   I scraped team schedules(2010-2019) from the website [Basketball Reference](http://basketballreference.com/).
+This data allowed me to:
    * *Determine how many games a player actually missed due to injury*
    * *Determine when the missed game occured (game number and season - regular, post, or offseason)*

 3. **NBA Player Statistics/Bio Data**

-   Player statistics was also scraped from the website [Basketball Reference](http://basketballreference.com/), allowing me to:
+   I also scraped player statistics  from the website [Basketball Reference](http://basketballreference.com/), allowing me to:
    * Examine correlations between player age and usage (games played, minutes played) and injury events
    * Constrain analysis to players with a minimum amount of playing times (I chose a 10 minutes per game average); this eliminates noise due to reserve/transient players.